 About M. H. Pathfinder

-M. H. Pathfinder: A Brief Bio, Influences and Directions
+M. H. Pathfinder: Academics and Experiences

 FAMILY: M. H. Pathfinder was born Michael Richard Hovey on the left coast of the American empire, in Los Angeles in 1953.
 He was raised by two loving and gentle parents in the city of Long Beach for most of his youth.
 He was married thrice, twice divorced, and the father of four children.
 Currently, the grandfather of five children.
 Married to his current wife formally since 1993, but together in love since 1984.